-28. The draft Enterprise Bill also proposes the implementation of a sliding scale of recovery payments if an employee earning in excess of £80,000 leaves a public sector organisation with an exit payment and then returns to the public sector within 12 months.
-The final bill is not yet published but has a potential implementation of autumn 2016 therefore this policy statement may need to be reviewed in line with any regulation changes.
+29. The Enterprise Bill also proposes the implementation of a sliding scale of recovery payments if an employee earning in excess of £80,000 leaves a public sector organisation with an exit payment and then returns to the public sector within 12 months.
+Again the final bill is not yet published therefore this Policy Statement may need to be reviewed in line with any regulatory changes at a future date.